codeclou/docker-atlassian-jira-data-center/README.md

 ```

  * Note:
-   * It might take up to 3 minutes for JIRA to startup.
+   * It might take up to 3 minutes for JIRA® to startup.
 Check with `docker logs jira-cluster-node1`

 &nbsp;

 **(6) Loadbalancer**

-Start a sticky-session loadbalancer to all running JIRA nodes.
+Start a sticky-session loadbalancer to all running JIRA® nodes.
 Set `NODES` to the amount of nodes you started.

 ```bash